codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 Codefresh pipelines frequently interact with different cloud providers to access their services, resources, and execute tasks.
 Access to these cloud providers is generally controlled through long-lived secrets, defined, stored, and managed in Codefresh.

-With OpenID Connect (OIDC), you can take a different approach and configure your pipeline to request a short-lived access token directly from the cloud provider with OIDC support.
+With OpenID Connect (OIDC), you can take a different approach by configuring your pipeline to request a short-lived access token directly from the cloud provider with OIDC support.
 Providers who currently support OIDC include among others, Amazon Web Services, Azure, Google Cloud Platform, and HashiCorp Vault.

 Whether you are a SaaS user or running Codefresh on-premises, you can obtain these ID tokens from the Codefresh OIDC provider (trusted by the cloud provider), and use them in your pipelines to perform the actions you need.